gavinlyonsrepo/cylon/README.md

 --------------------------------------------
 * Name: cylon
 * Title : Arch Linux distribution maintenance program.
-* Description: A menu driven bash script which provides updates, maintenance, backups and system checks for an Arch based linux distribution.
+* Description: A TUI(terminal user interface) which provides updates, maintenance, backups and system checks for an Arch based linux distribution.
-This script provides numerous tools to Arch Linux users.
+This program provides numerous tools to Arch Linux users.
 The program is menu-based and written in bash.
-The program is mainly console text based but also uses dialog GUI's at a few points for directory and file selection.
+The program is mainly text based  but also uses dialog GUI's at a few points for directory and file selection.
 A detailed list of the over 100 options and features is provided below in features section.